chime-experiment/coco/docs/endpoint.rst

         value : type specified above
             (optional) Require the state field have this value.
-            If not specified, just check path exists with correct type.
+            If not specified, just check path exists with correct type. timestamp : str
+    (optional) Set a path and name to where to write a timestamp to the state after *successful* endpoint calls.